Donate Sponsor

 What do cats see when they watch TV?

-A black cat watching a video of a mouse on a TV
+A black cat watching a football match on a TV

 Do cats like watching TV?

 Cats that are more active hunters may show more interest in the TV than others.
 If they have their eyes open with narrow pupils and their ears and whiskers pointed forward, they could be stimulated by what's coming from the TV.
-But if they are watching with dilated pupils and flatter ears, this could mean that they are more concerned and stressed by what is on the screen.
-They should be given the opportunity to run away from the TV if needed.
+But if they are watching with dilated pupils and flattened ears, this could mean that they are more concerned and stressed by what is on the screen.
+They should be allowed to run away from the TV if needed.
 Find out how to read your cat’s body language.

 Do cats care if the TV is on?